 If the ball does not land in the service box, the player is required to serve the ball again.
 If the second attempt misses again, the player loses a point.

-If the serve goes in and the other player is success at returning it, players continue hitting the ball back and forth until it hits the net, hits it out of bounds, or misses the ball.
-Any of the aforementioned events will cause one player to gain or lose a point.
+If the serve goes in and the other player is successful at returning it, players continue hitting the ball back and forth until it hits the net, lands out of bounds, or someone misses the ball.
+Any of the aforementioned events will cause one player to gain a point at the expense of the other player.

-The game continues until the score reaches 40.
-If the game is tied at 40, it is also known as a “deuce.”, which is tennis lingo a tie.
+The game continues until the score reaches 40 at which point the player on 40 can win the game by winning the next point.
+If the game is tied at 40, it is known as a “deuce.”, which in tennis lingo means a tie.
 In order to break the stalemate, a player must earn two points in a row.

 Once the game finishes, the other person begins serving.
 Every odd-numbered game a different player will be the one to serve.